Hot Chicken–Where to Find It and How to Eat It

 Lilly’s Hot Chicken

 Nashville Farmers Market Haven’t had a chance to check it out but I love Farmers Market.
-Fun to visit the stalls–especially the weekend flea market.
-And right next door is the Tennessee State Museum AND the Bicentennial Mall State Park.
+Right next door are the Tennessee State Museum AND the Bicentennial Mall State Park.
+Just beyond the park is the home of the Nashville Sounds, our baseball team.

 Party Fowl

-The Gulch A few blocks south of Music City Center, Party Fowl is a little trendier than my traditional taste buds favor.
+The Gulch and Nashville airport A few blocks south of Music City Center, Party Fowl is a little trendier than my traditional taste buds favor.
 More likely to find tourists than hot chicken aficionados here.
 Unlike most joints, they’ve got a full bar and run happy hour specials during the week.

 Bolton’s Spicy Chicken and Fish